-You will find them on the menu of some restuarants, especially those desirous of creating the traditional South African ambience
+You will find them on the menu of some restaurants, especially those desirous of creating the traditional South African ambience

-These South African Koeksisters are very different to the Cape Malay Koeksister or Koesister which are not twisted but a somewhat donut shaped, spiced, indulgence, which are boiled in the syrup rather than dipped in cold syryp.
+These South African Koeksisters are very different to the Cape Malay Koeksister or Koesister which are not twisted but a somewhat doughnut shaped, spiced, indulgence, which are boiled in the syrup rather than dipped in cold syrup.

 The texture and taste are completely different.

 To see the Traditional Cape Malay recipe click